TheBlueBear2000/TheBlueBear2000/README.md

-Hi, I’m @TheBlueBear2000
+Hi, I’m @TheBlueBear2000 (George)
-I'm a young programmer, currently still at school, who does alot of coding projects in my own time I specialise in Python but have a base understanding of many lanugages
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I'm a Computer Science student specialising in Python and proficient in most web development technologies.

 <!---
 TheBlueBear2000/TheBlueBear2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.